1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 Exposes the Service externally using an external load balancer.
 Kubernetes does not directly offer a load balancing component; you must provide one, or you can integrate your Kubernetes cluster with a cloud provider.

+Metal-LB does two things to provide service load balancer.
+First it assigns IP address to the services and then advertises them to BGP neighbors.

 #### `ExternalName`

 Maps the Service to the contents of the `externalName` field (for example, to the hostname `api.foo.bar.example`).